mrkhoshneshin/mrkhoshneshin/README.md

 Currently, I'm working on android framework and trying to learn more concepts.
 But every time I'm thinking about flutter.<br>
 It's good to say, I decided to make a team and work with them on open source projects and develop applications in february 2022 <br>
 Now!, <b>Vistaroid</b> has been borned and I'm so happy that we can help each other and early other developers.<br>
-As I sayed, I would like to be a part of a team rather than working on projects alone.<br>
+As I said, I would like to be a part of a team rather than working on projects alone.<br>
 <hr>
 <a href="https://github.com/ghost1372">
 <img align="center" src="https://github-readme-stats.vercel.app/api?username=mrkhoshneshin&show_icons=true&count_private=true&include_all_commits=true" /></a>